Which side of the fence am I responsible for?

 Is my garden fence covered by my home insurance?

-Garden fences should be covered by your buildings insurance.
+Garden fences are usually be covered by your buildings insurance.
 But read the small print on your policy documents to double check.

-Often, fences and gates are covered for fire or vandalism, but not by extreme weather.
+Fences and gates are typically covered for fire or vandalism, but not for extreme weather.
 For example, your fence is unlikely to be covered if it’s damaged in a storm.

 What can I do if my neighbour won’t repair their fence?